ligadata-shilpa/Kamanja/trunk/InputOutputAdapters/JDBCAdapters/readme.txt

 Readme.txt

+Setup Lombok from https://projectlombok.org for your Eclipse/Scala IDE

 Packages
 1. com.ligadata.adapters.pipeline - Contains the main classes for building and running Pipelines.
 a.
 IPipeline is the main interface.